keithmattix/istio.io/content/en/docs/releases/supported-releases/index.md

 | 1.8             | No                   | November 10, 2020 | May 12, 2021             | 1.16, 1.17, 1.18, 1.19        | 1.15                               |
 | 1.7             | No                   | August 21, 2020   | Feb 25, 2021             | 1.16, 1.17, 1.18              | 1.15                               |
 | 1.6 and earlier | No                   |                   |                          |                               |                                    |

+The intent of the project is to support the last 4 versions of Kubernetes with each Istio release; however, this may change on a per-version basis.

 {{< warning >}}
 [Kubernetes 1.22 removed some deprecated APIs](https://kubernetes.io/blog/2021/07/14/upcoming-changes-in-kubernetes-1-22/) and as a result versions of Istio prior to 1.10.0 will no longer work.
 If you are upgrading your Kubernetes version, make sure that your Istio version is still supported.